 FIND THESE STEPS – From Willis Street, turn up the hill at St John’s Presbyterian Church, 168-176 Willis; Dixon Street meets The Terrace at 271 The Terrace, and the steps are at the far end of the street.

-A favourite of Victoria University students, and the hearty and fit commuter, the Dixon Street staircase is a savvy means to trim the time for a walk to work or a quick run to Courtenay Place.
+This is a favourite of Victoria University students, and the hearty and fit commute – 144 steps – the Dixon Street staircase trims the time for a walk to work or a quick run to Courtenay Place.

 A short walk from The Terrace along the residential portion of Dixon Street, then zigzag down the stairs to where Dixon Street and Macdonald Crescent meet.